hilalturkaslan/Data_mana/README.md

-data management information for sample ai case study
+data management information for is a sample ai case study